Non-negative curvature and torus actions: Preliminaries

 \subsection{Torus Actions}

-In this subsection we will recall notation and facts about smooth $G$ actions on smooth $n$-manifolds, $M$, and in particular for their orbit spaces, $M/G$, and then consider the special case when $G$ is a torus.
-We first recall the definition of a {\em maximal torus action}, see for example Ishida \cite{I} and Ustinovsky \cite{U}.
+In this subsection we will recall notation and facts about smooth $G$-actions on smooth $n$-manifolds, $M$, in the special case when $G$ is a torus.
+We first recall the definition of an {\em isotropy-maximal torus action}, introduced in \cite{I} as {\em maximal} and renamed in \cite{GGKRW} as {\em slice-maximal}.

+We have chosen instead to call these actions {\em isotropy-maximal}, since the rank of the largest possible isotropy subgroup for a cohomogeneity $n-k$ torus action is $n-k$, corresponding to an isotropy-maximal action.